 Screwdrivers

 The Leatherman Charge+ TTi excels in this department.
-It has a fold-out, flat, large screwdriver, which doubles nicely as a prying tool.
+It has a fold-out, flat head, and large screwdriver, which doubles nicely as a prying tool.
 Imagine popping tight batteries out of things or prying something open.

 Lastly, you’ll find a mini-size, bit-based screwdriver with one bit.
 One end Philips, the other flat.
 Simply flip the bit to change it.
 Also, brilliant.
 I may be wrong about its rarity, but I’ve yet to see this on other multi-tools.
 For someone who wears glasses, it’s a big bonus.